hiteshsuthar1410/NetflixClone/README.md

 This project is not an official Netflix application.
 It is a clone created solely for personal learning and educational purposes.
 The Netflix logo and branding belong to Netflix, Inc. This project is not affiliated with or endorsed by Netflix, Inc.

 ## Description
-This is a Netflix clone app built using UIKit.
+This is a Netflix clone app built using UIKit with MVVM architecture.
 It mimics the UI of the Netflix iOS app, allowing users to browse and view trailers of movies and TV shows.

 ## Learnings
 - Create Various ViewControllers with